 At its best, Other People’s Lives finds some compelling pockets of energy hidden within its instrumentation.
 When the album isn’t stuck in ballad mode, there are small moments of levity and excitement.
 “In Love in Various Rooms” spruces up its second verse with a palm-muted electric guitar, which comes after we’re given the album’s best opening line: “In my broke-down Honda Civic, the piece of shit barely drives.”
 There’s even a bit of punkian roughness to Campbell’s vocal delivery here, as well, which helps liven things up.
 A melancholic chord progression and plucked electric guitars help elevate “I Love You.
 I Miss You.
 Goodnight” beyond a generic waltz and into a solid closer.

 There isn’t much in terms of extravagant arrangement on “My Break in the Rain,” but the strummed guitars give it a boost, while the touches of tambourine and banjo keep things upbeat.
 It’s probably the best song on Other People’s Lives, but that’s a concerning fact when we consider how great of a songwriter Campbell usually is.
 By stripping things down to singer/songwriter basics, Campbell accidentally made an entire album centered around his weaknesses.

-Ethan Gordon is a writer from Pittsburgh who is currently living in Manhattan.
+Ethan Beck is a writer from Pittsburgh who is currently living in Manhattan.
 His work can be found at Bandcamp, No Ripcord, and others.